robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 ---
 title: "Why Returns Are Not Gaussian"
 summary: "
 I want to share with you my intuition as to why asset returns are not Gaussian.
-This will not be a proof, but rather a reasonable explanation for this phenomenon.
+This will not be a proof, but rather some points discussing why this phenomenon makes sense.
 "

-date: "2023-01-08"
+date: "2023-03-11"
 type: paper
 mathjax: true # Enable mathematics on the page
 plotly: true  # Enable plotly on the page